brightspot/react-examples/graphql-schema-versioning/README.md

 Run Codegen once more and there will be an error that there is no field for the specified removed field that the query `graphql-schema-versioning/app/src/components/MovieQuery.graphql` is asking for.

-This is bad practice, when new GraphQL fields are added, it's expected to leave the old ones behind, deprecate them and simply change the data requested.
-There should only be additions to new fields and then updating the query for the new field, check with graphql-inspector and if all is well, run Codegen and then update the application.
+This is bad practice, when new GraphQL fields are added, it's expected to leave the old ones behind.
+The fields should be deprecated and the front end can simply change the data requested.
+There should only be additions to new fields and then updating the query for the new field.
+Check with graphql-inspector and if all is well, run Codegen and then update the application.

 GraphQL unlike REST APIs gives us the ability to easily track new fields added or removed to the schema.